Spring registration is now closed. Registration for the fall 2020 session will open on August 10, 2020.

 About SAT Prep

-The SAT Prep Program is an intensive six-week commitment.
-It is designed to assist high school students attending a Baltimore City Public School to prepare for the SAT through small group and one-on-one tutoring sessions.
+The Johns Hopkins SAT Prep Program aims to provide Baltimore City Public School students with free, high-quality SAT preparation.
+This program is an intensive eight-week commitment designed to assist high school students prepare for the SAT through small group and one-on-one tutoring sessions.
 SAT Prep tutors will teach content and strategies for each section covered in the exam so students will be better prepared for taking the SAT.
+By connecting high school students and college students in a collegiate environment, our program aspires to give high school students access to valuable mentorship opportunities and other insights into college life.

 The SAT Prep Program is a biannually run program (fall and spring) that pairs Johns Hopkins undergrads with one to two Baltimore City Public School students.
-It offers individualized help with SAT problems and test-taking strategies.
-This program prioritizes students currently enrolled in their junior year of high school but does accept seniors and sophomores if there are any vacant spots.
+It offers individualized help with SAT content and test-taking strategies.
+This program prioritizes students currently enrolled in their junior year of high school with a strong foundation in math and verbal skills seeking test prep support.
+A holistic review process that evaluates a student’s academic (e.g. test scores, classes taken, grades) and personal background (e.g. socioeconomic status) will be used for selection into the program.

 This program is only open to Baltimore City Public School students and is located at Johns Hopkins University.
 Priority is given to students in their junior year.
-To be eligible for participation in this program, students must attend the scheduled pre and post-diagnostic exams and all scheduled tutoring sessions.
-View the “Important Dates tab” to see all of the scheduled tutoring session dates and times.
+To be eligible for participation in this program, students must attend all scheduled tutoring sessions, including the pre and post diagnostic exams, and complete all required forms.
+View the “Important Dates” tab to see all of the scheduled tutoring session dates and times.

-In addition to completing registration and the forms below, we require every parent/guardian to agree to the SAT Prep Program Conditions of Participation as outlined below.
+In addition to completing all three forms below, we require every student to agree to the SAT Prep Program Conditions of Participation as outlined below.

 The SAT Prep Program Conditions of Participation